Chapter 5:

 Alishia sat there, completely paralyzed.

 She couldn’t believe the conversation she had just witnessed—she refused to believe it.
-And yet, deep down, she knew it was true… and that was what terrified her most.
+And yet, deep down, she knew something was wrong… and that was what terrified her most.

-She pressed a trembling hand against her chest, searching for her heartbeat again.
+She pressed a hand against her chest, searching for her heartbeat again.

 Nothing.

-She tried to make sense of what was happening, to force her thoughts into order—but then something far worse struck her.
+She tried to make sense of what was happening, to force her thoughts into order.

 The amulet was gone.